 If you're reading this and follow me on any social media platform, or have known me and had a moderately deep conversation with me in the last year, you probably know that I actively preach the concept of being content.
 I always say to "be content in the moment, because life is always moving up and down."
-It sounds so cliche and maybe even a little bit cheesy.
-Some people I have spoke to about this have rolled their eyes at me, while others listened with an open mind.
+It sounds so cliche.
+Some people I have spoken to about this have rolled their eyes at me, while others listened with an open mind.
 In this post, I want to address how I came up with this, dig deeper with what living a life content really means, and why it is important and can benefit anyone willing to listen.

 Living your life with this mindset is incredibly freeing.
 It allows you to become more humble, and help put into perspective what is really important to you.
-Nothing can disappoint you, and all of the good doesn't get to your head.
+Nothing can truly disappoint you, and all of the good doesn't get to your head.
 You are merely at peace.
 It is quite beneficial to anyone who decides to adopt this idea because it is an almost permanent peace around you.
 I suppose that in a sense, it allows the dust around you to settle.
-Living content is not easy and it's impossible to consistently think and believe these things (in the same way that it is impossible to be 100% positive and happy all of the time).
+Living content is not easy and it's impossible to consistently think and believe these things in the same way that it is impossible to be 100% positive and happy all of the time.
 You'll have moments and stages in life where you are tremendously happy and it appears as though nothing can bring you down.
 Yet, you will also experience moments of dread, sadness, anger or anything "bad" and it seems like nothing that you can say to yourself will make you feel better or grateful.
 This is just life constantly rolling up and down.
 And that is okay.
 It's actually everyone's reality.
-I argue that to those to decide to be content with where they are in their lives will live a life more fulfilling, and less angsty.
-It is a way to allow inner peace in, and accept things as the way that they are.
-I dare you, reading this right now, to attempt it, despite how cliche or hopeful it might sound.
-Attempt to live a life full of content, and watch how everything around you becomes okay, because it truly has been the entire time.
-Live a life full of content, and finally feel real inner peace.
+Practicing living content is a way to allow inner peace in, and accept things as the way that they are.

 Recently there has been an incredible self care movement.
 There is an enormous amount of self help books, along with various social media posts that encourage solving your problems by taking care of yourself.
 It's actually quite a wonderful thing.
 Self love and self care are lacking in most of us, and I would argue that it is harder for millennials to grasp these than other generations before us.